 Teaching and learning have been important pursuits in my life for over twenty years.
 I believe strongly in the rewards and benefits of lifelong learning.
 I put this principle into practice by successfully completing a PhD in modern European history and by participating in educational pastimes, such as serving as a volunteer with my local historical societies.
 As a teacher I encourage and support the academic goals of all curious or hesitant learners.
 Pupils who begin to work with me can expect to enjoy their courses of study and to develop a love of learning.
 Whether working with students in elementary school or with college undergraduates, I always strive to make learning dynamic, vibrant and welcoming.
 My aim is to ensure that all students develop a confident mastery and an appreciation of their subject.
 Students will become eager to learn and they will carry this value with them throughout their academic life.

-Temple University - Bachelors, Anthropolopgy
+Undergraduate Degree: Temple University - Bachelors, Anthropolopgy

-University of Edinburgh - PhD, History
+Graduate Degree: University of Edinburgh - PHD, History

 College Level American History

 College World History

 High School Level American History